miurahr/py7zr/README.rst

     but not work with original 7-zip because the original does not implement the feature.
   * ZStandard and Brotli is not default methods of 7-zip, so these archives are considered not to be compatible with original 7-zip on windows/p7zip on linux/mac.
+  * Deflate64 is optional decompress only codec that available for python 3.7 or later.

 Not supported algorithms
 ------------------------